 Part 1 of 3 in how to Implement a Successful Skills Inventory Audit

 Today, skills management has become an indispensable element of an organizations’ performance.
-Employees are expected to possess a diversity of skills and capabilities, but not all organizations know how to manage the vast array of employee skills.
-Conducting a skills audit; is the first step to harnessing the best from your employees.
+Employees are expected to possess a diversity of skills and capabilities.
+However, not all organizations know how to manage the vast array of employee skills.
+Therefore, conducting a skills audit is the first step to harnessing the best from your employees.

-- Ensuring that leaders, managers, and employees are aware of and buy into the importance of a skills audit.
+- Ensuring that leaders, managers, as well as employees are aware of and buy into the importance of a skills audit.

-- Developing a skills matrix and creating analytic reports, that supports the businesses strategic objectives.
+- Developing a skills matrix and creating analytic reports, that support the business’s strategic objectives.

 Step one – persuading leaders, managers, and employees that a skills audit is needed.